ExpediaDotCom/haystack/deployment/terraform/packer/README.md

     - `/tmp/zookeeper` : zookeeper data directory
 - Use `admin` as default ssh user name on the generated AMIs

 Please note that, these AMIs are not complete by themselves.
-There are some placeholders(eg. listen IPs, ZK IPs) that are being populated by Terrafor scripts.
+There are some placeholders(eg. listen IPs, ZK IPs) that are being populated by Terraform scripts.